VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/05_Project_Explanation.md

 Describe fastq and fasta file formats
 - What information is contained in sequencing files?
-Choose 2 (other than fasta) and describe
-How many files in your fastq files?
+- How many sequences are in your files?
-How many sequences?
-Print the first 10 and last 10 in terminal
+Print the first 10 and last 10 lines of your files in terminal
-Describe these lines
+- Describe these lines
-What's the difference?
+- What is different between the paired end files?
+What is the same?
 What is the GC content of your files?

 ## 2. Quality Control and Taxonomic Profiling